 If you car camp, go ahead and leave it in your vehicle.
 On day hikes, keep your gear in the front pocket.

-What about those outdoors people on a budget or interested in a quick fix?
 When push comes to shove, make your bodily rain protection out of garbage bags!
 These are great for makeshift waders and ponchos, because they are compact and weigh next to nothing.

-8. Purchase a single wall tent
+7. Purchase a single wall tent

-Setting up a tent in the rain is faster and easier with a single wall tent versus a double-wall tent.
+Setting up a tent in the rain is faster and easier with a single-wall tent versus a double-wall tent.

 Do you know which kind of tent you have?
 If there rain fly and tent are separate, you have a double wall.
 These are the most difficult to set up in the rain because you have to set up the most vulnerable part of the tent first.